HAYAH

 Investment Risk Notice: All investments carry varying degrees of risk.
 While fixed deposits and savings accounts offer capital protection, market-linked investments such as stocks, ETFs, REITs, and gold can fluctuate in value, and you may receive back less than you invested.
 Past performance is not indicative of future results.
 Insurance-based savings plans are long-term commitments with early surrender charges.

 This article is for informational purposes only and does not constitute financial advice.
 Before making any investment decision, consider your financial situation, risk tolerance, investment objectives, and consult with a licensed financial advisor.
-Rates and returns mentioned are indicative and subject to change.
+Rates and returns mentioned are approximate and subject to change.
 Always read product documentation and terms carefully before investing.

 Are my savings taxed in the UAE?